thoughtspot/rest-api-sdk/sdks/typescript/README.md

 call the getUsers and getUserGroups apis.

 ```
-import * as ThoughtSpotRestApiSdk from "thoughtspot-rest-api-sdk";
+import * as ThoughtSpotRestApiSdk from "@thoughtspot/rest-api-sdk";

 const BASE_URL = "<CLUSTER-URL>";